An employee may refer the matter to an Industrial Tribunal where they have:

 A claim for failure to provide a written statement can only be brought when the deadline for providing it, two months after the start of employment or one month after a change in terms, has expired.

-If you have given the employee a written statement - or notification of a change to it - but you disagree over what it should contain, then either you or the employee may refer the matter to a tribunal.
+If you have given the employee a written statement - or notification of a change to it - but you disagree over the accuracy of particulars recorded, then either you or the employee may refer the matter to a tribunal.

 In either case, the tribunal will determine what particulars the employee should have been given.
 These particulars will have the effect as if you had included them in the written statement, or notification of a change to it, in the first place.